 We send our congratulations to Bradford and wish them the very best for 2025.
 We want to thank every single person in the city and wider region that supported the bid bringing their enthusiasm, generosity and passion to the process.
 Find out more >

 The Expert Panel visited the city on the 13 May - Find out where they went and what they did on their visit.

 The Arts Minister, Lord Parkinson visited the city on 16 May - SO what's next?

 Southampton bid to become UK City of Culture 2025.

-This is a huge opportunity for the city to celebrate the wealth of cultural activity already taking place, showcase the city’s diversity and use these to address some of the challenges the city is facing.
+This was a huge opportunity for the city to celebrate the wealth of cultural activity already taking place, showcase the city’s diversity and use these to address some of the challenges the city is facing.

-This is about celebrating what this city has and using the journey to achieve our ambitions as a city.
+This is all about celebrating what this city has and using the journey to achieve our ambitions as a city.

 From the walls, to the water and the welcome visitors receive, Southampton has what it takes.

 We are a city of culture, and a city that just gets on with it.

 Over the years we have rolled up our sleeves and got stuff done, but now is our time to shout about our great city and all that happens here.